Data Truth vs. Data Comfort: Why Most Companies Choose the Wrong One

 • the next highest-leverage fix is obvious

 That is what turns data from a source of meeting anxiety into a source of operating speed.
+If you want to test how close your reporting is to that standard, The Board Readiness Scorecard gives you ten questions that separate directional data from board-grade trust.

 Bottom Line